turnMeUpSon/CSCI-224-ECE-317-Computer-Architecture/README.md

 # CSCI-224-ECE-317-Computer-Architecture

-## Assignment #1: Data Representation and Operations
+## Assignment #4: Intel x86 Assembly, Conditionals, and Loops

 <a  name="readme-top"></a>